Healthy Recipes Blog

 The ingredients needed for baking salmon in the oven.

 • Salmon fillets: I use skin-on salmon.
 The skin is the best part!
-It also helps protect the fish from drying out.
+It also helps protect the fish from sticking to the pan and from drying out.

 Variations

 This is such an easy recipe.
-The oven does all the work!
-The detailed instructions are included in the recipe card below.
-Here are the basic steps:
+The oven does all the work, and, unlike baked white fish, since salmon is fatty, there's less risk of it drying out.
+The detailed instructions and step-by-step photos are included in the recipe card.
+Here's a quick overview.

 Coating salmon fillets with olive oil.